arpan-banerjee7/Forkify_JS_app/README.md

 # Forkify_JS_app
-A recipe search/shop application using NPM, ES6, Babel and Webpack
+A recipe search/shop application using NPM, ES6, Babel and Webpack.